Constitution of 3 May 1791: Constitution's adoption

 The proposed reforms were opposed by the conservatives, including the Hetmans' Party.
 Threatened with violence by their opponents, the advocates of the draft began the debate on the Government Act two days early, while many opposing deputies were away on Easter recess.
 The debate and subsequent adoption of the Government Act was executed as a quasi-coup d'état.
 No recall notices were sent to known opponents of reform, while many pro-reform deputies secretly returned early.
-The royal guard under the command of the King's nephew Prince Józef Poniatowski were positioned about the Royal Castle, where the Sejm was gathered, to prevent opponents from disrupting the proceedings.
+The royal guard under the command of the King's nephew, Prince Józef Poniatowski, was positioned about the Royal Castle, where the Sejm was gathered, to prevent opponents from disrupting the proceedings.
 On 3 May, the Sejm convened with only 182 members, about half its "dual" number.
 The bill was read and overwhelmingly adopted, to the enthusiasm of the crowds outside.
+The majority of deputies of the Grand Duchy of Lithuania opposed the Polish Crown deputies aspirations to abolish the separateness of the Grand Duchy of Lithuania and the majority of Lithuanian deputies supported the adoption of the Constituon on a compromise that more sovereignty and rights will be granted to the Grand Duchy of Lithuania in the unitary state (this stance resulted in the later unanimous adoption of the Reciprocal Guarantee of Two Nations, an addendum to the Constitution).
 A protest was submitted the next day by a small group of deputies, but on 5 May the matter was officially concluded and protests were invalidated by the Constitutional Deputation of the Sejm.
 It was the first time in the 18th century that a constitutional act had been passed in the Commonwealth without the involvement of foreign powers.

-Soon after, the Friends of the Constitution (Zgromadzenie Przyjaciół Konstytucji Rządowej)—which included many participants in the Great Sejm—was organised to defend the reforms already enacted and to promote further ones.
+Soon after, the Friends of the Constitution (Zgromadzenie Przyjaciół Konstytucji Rządowej) — which included many participants in the Great Sejm — was organised to defend the reforms already enacted and to promote further ones.
 It is now regarded as the first modern-style political party in Poland's history.
 The response to the new constitution was less enthusiastic in the provinces, where the Hetmans' Party enjoyed considerable influence.
 General support among the middle nobility was crucial and still very substantial; most of the provincial sejmiks deliberating in 1791 and early 1792 supported the constitution.